 Copyright © Nucleus Medical Media, Inc.

 The exact cause is not known.
-It may be due to genetic and environmental factors that lead to changes in the immune system.
+A combination of genetic and environmental factors may play a role.

 The doctor will ask about your child’s symptoms and medical history.
 A physical exam will also be done.
 The doctor will examine your child’s lymph nodes.
 Most swollen lymph nodes result from infection, not cancer.

 Chemotherapy is the use of drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells.
-With radiation therapy , radiation is directed at the tumor to kill the cancer cells.
+With radiation therapy , radiation is directed at a specific area to kill the cancer cells.
 In many cases, both chemotherapy and radiation are used.

 American Cancer Society